 - Sterilized whatsmann no 1 filter paper disc

 - Dimethyl sulphoxide (DMSO)

 - Antibiotic

 - Muller Hinton Agar

-- 24 hrs culture of E. coli
+- 24 hrs culture of E. coli (any bacteria)

 - Forceps

 - Micropipette

-- 10mg of test antibiotic compound was weighted dissolve in 10ml of DMSO in the first tube - 5mg of test antibiotic compound was taken dissolve in 10ml of DMSO in second tube - 2.5mg of test antibiotic compound was taken dissolve in 10ml of DMSO in third tube - Sterile Muller hinton agar plates were prepared - The Antibiotic prepared at above concentration were added to sterile filter paper disc of holding capacity 10ml - Filter paper disc with DMSo was used as control - 0.1mg of E. Coli culture was inoculated and own culture was performed - The foceps was flammed and disc the various concentrations was placed - Incubated 37°c for 24hrs in their zone of inhibition was measured μg/10ml it is tabulated
+- 10mg of test antibiotic compound was weighted dissolve in 10ml of DMSO in the first tube - 5mg of test antibiotic compound was taken dissolve in 10ml of DMSO in second tube - 2.5mg of test antibiotic compound was taken dissolve in 10ml of DMSO in third tube - Sterile Muller hinton agar plates were prepared. - The Antibiotic prepared at above concentration was coated by adding to sterile filter paper disc of holding capacity 10ml using Micropipette. - Filter paper disc with DMSO was used as control - 0.1mg of E. coli culture was inoculated and own culture was performed - The forceps was flamed and disc the various concentrations was placed - Incubated 37°c for 24hrs in their zone of inhibition was measured

+RESULT:

-The Antibiotic concentration which shows inhibition (MIC) for the given organism is
+The Antibiot cic concentration which n shows inhibit ion (MIC) for the given organism is

+μg/1 0ml it is tabulated

-Organism Streptomycin
+Organism Streptomycin İ

-MIC (μg/10ml) SUSCEPTABILITY
+MIC (μg/10ml) SUSCEPTABILITY 1

 E.coli

-Prepared by Dr.M.Kulandhaivel, Asso.
-Prof., Department of Microbiology, KAHE
+COURSE CODE: 19MBP212